asacrea/stream-music-logs/README.md

 ORDER BY total_listening_hours DESC;
 ```

-• What are the two most listened to songs per person in a period of time?
+• What are the two most listened songs per person in a period of time?

 ```sql
 SELECT userid, full_name, duration, song_user_rankinkg